Biddulph Grange Garden

 The Pinetum at Biddulph Grange

-Described as a collection of conifers ranging from pines, monkey puzzles, firs, spruces, and cedars, you enter the garden here via a curved stone tunnel, simply adding to the surprise and delight at what is described as ‘one of the richest collections of conifers in mid-Victorian England’.
+Described as a collection of conifers ranging from pines, monkey puzzles, firs, spruces, and cedars, you enter the garden here via a curved stone tunnel, simply adding to the surprise and delight at what is described as ‘one of the richest collections of conifers from mid-Victorian England’.

 The gravel paths invite you to meander, observing the different shapes and heights of the pinetum, an altogether different, more muted, and peaceful walk, after the vibrancy and energy of the China garden.